Share

 Alocasia baginda 'dragon scale' is from the Borneo rainforest and has leaves that resemble dragon scales.

-How do I care for my Alocasia?
+How do I best care for my Alocasia?

 Alocasia zebrina (Zebra shield), from the Philippines and is known for its striped stems.